 PlaneTalk is a 12" X 8" 80 page book.
 I used the comic strip format as a way of imparting the information in a fun and concise way, as a conversation between the guy who knows and the guy who doesn't.
 I have them trapped together on an airplane flight, hence the title.
 I also designed the Guitar Slide Rule — a folded-sleeve-with-insert affair — that graphically crystallizes the lesson.
 The DVD demonstrates the mindset in real time to real music.

-All of the above, plus the PlaneTalkers' Forum — a private forum — is an online discussion board where you can find me and 2,500 other PlaneTalkers (not all at once!) on a daily basis.
-It's part of the Full Package, along with the 19 Bonus Lessons that I have put together over the years.
+All of the above, plus the PlaneTalkers' Forum — a private forum — an online discussion board where you can find me and 2,600 other PlaneTalkers (not all at once!) on a daily basis.
+It's also where you'll find the 19 Bonus Lessons that I have put together over the years.
 It's a very active meeting place where members regularly upload examples of their playing for critique and where you can ask questions about music in general and the PlaneTalk mindset in particular.

 Frequently Asked Questions